 SKIPPERED YACHT CHARTER IN CROATIA

-Skippered yacht charter is the type of charter where you charter a boat and engage a professional to skipper it for you.
+Skippered yacht charter is a type of charter where you rent a boat and engage a professional to skipper it for you.

 Who books the Skippered Yacht Charter?

 - beginners with little or no sailing experience

 - those who have sailing experience but no formal qualifications

 - those who are reluctant to discover the challenging new sailing area on their own

 - experienced sailors who want to have stress-free holidays and relax

 Advantages of Skippered Yacht Charter